James Simon: Art Collector & Owner of The Nefertiti Bust

 While James Simon is still primarily associated with the find of the bust of Nefertiti, his possessions contained far more treasures.
 Years before the bust of Nefertiti was discovered in 1911, the Jewish entrepreneur’s house had transformed into a kind of private museum.
 In the Wilhelminian era, private art collections were regarded as an opportunity to gain and represent social significance.
 Like many other nouveau riches, James Simon made use of this possibility.
 When the Jewish entrepreneur acquired his first painting by Rembrandt van Rijn he was only 34 years old.

-The Benefactor Of Art
+The Benefactor of Art

 For Simon, as a collector and Prussian patriot, it was very important to be involved in this company.
-His Renaissance collection not only complimented the existing holdings, but it was also exhibited in a separate room called “The Simon Cabinet”.
-At Simon’s request, the collection was presented in a common variety – very similar to his private collection at his private home.
-It is precisely this motif of art presentation that was shown again in 2006, almost 100 years later, when the Bode museum was reopened after it had been renovated.
+His Renaissance collection complimented the existing holdings and was exhibited in a separate room called The Simon Cabinet.
+At Simon’s request, the collection was presented in a common variety, which was very similar to his private collection at his private home.
+It is precisely this motif of art presentation that was shown again in 2006, almost 100 years later, when the Bode Museum was reopened after it had been renovated.

 Berlin / Zentralarchiv

-The bust of Nefertiti was donated to the Berlin museums by James Simon with a large part of his collection in 1920.
+The Bust of Nefertiti was donated to the Berlin museums by James Simon with a large part of his collection in 1920.
 It happened seven years after the bust and other finds from Tell el-Amarna found their place in his private collection.
 Then, numerous guests, above all Wilhelm II. admired the new attractions.
 On his 80th birthday, Simon was honored with a large inscription at the Amarna room in the Neues Museum.

 His last public intervention was a letter to the Prussian Minister of Culture in which he campaigned for the return of the bust of Nefertiti to Egypt.
 That, however, never happened.
 The bust of Nefertiti is still “a Berlin woman”, as the author Dietmar Strauch called the treasure in his book about James Simon.
 In 1933, after the beginning of the anti-Semitic dictatorship of the National Socialists in Germany and before World War II, the aforementioned inscription was removed, as were all other references to his donations.
 Today a bronze bust and a plaque commemorate the patron.